 Import duties are calculated using the WTO Harmonized Scheduled Tariff classification system on the CIF value of the products (using the commercial invoice as basis).
-Import duties are assessed, due and payable at time of arrival.
-Import duties and fees are assessed in local currency, regardless the currency listed on the commercial invoice.
-The VAT rate of twelve percent is calculated on the basis of the CIF value.
+Import duties are assessed, due and payable at time of arrival, in local currency, regardless of the currency listed on the commercial invoice.
+The VAT rate of twelve percent is calculated based on the CIF value.